ilycryst/termsim/README.md

 # Installation

 1. Make a folder anywhere on your PC.
-2. Open cmd in the folder or open cmd and enter `cd {your folder path}`.
-3. Run `git clone https://github.com/ilycryst/termsim.git`. (if you don't have git, download it from https://git-scm.com/install/windows)
-4. Run the installer.exe in the folder 'termsim' to any new or the same folder and then run termsim.exe.
-6. Voila!
-(This will also generate a config.json which is to be with the termsim.exe)
+2. Install the installer.exe.
+3. Run the installer and choose the path as that folder.
+4. Once it's finished, go to that folder,
+5. Run termsim.exe

-# ----
+# Credits
-(Fully python based btw)
+blame meowical for papyrus and wingdings;
+edited moody's code which is apparently mio's so yeah